cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 Entity-relationship diagrams
 ============================

 This chapter introduces *entity-relationship diagrams*, or ERDs.
 ERDs define a graphical language for data modeling, at a high level of abstraction.
-The level of abstraction facilitates communication between the database designers, project users, and data domain experts.
+ERDs map well to relational databases at a high level, but can also be used as a precursor to building non-relational databases.

 ERDs were conceived of by Peter Chen and described in a 1976 paper.
 While various approaches to data modeling existed before ERD, Chen's ERD has stood the test of time to become one of the preferred methods and is in wide use today.
 Many authors have expanded upon Chen's basic model, extending the notation in different directions.
 As a result, there are many different ERD notations in use.
 For this book, we adopt the notation of Elmasri and Navathe (see :ref:`references`); some popular alternative notations are discussed in :numref:`Chapter {number} <alternative-notations-chapter>`.